Mindset Book Summary, You have Fixed or Growth Mindset

 Dr. Carol S. Dweck

-Dr. Carol in Mindset claims there are only two kinds of mindset Fixed mindset and Growth mindset.
+Dr. Carol, in Mindset, claims only two kinds of Mindset: Fixed and Growth.
 And, even though we tend to pick this from very early stages in life, it is up to individuals to change this at any given time with effort, guidance, and help.

 About the Book

-Though there are many types of research supporting both theories whether or not mindset is changeable, this book is of great help supported by lots of research and statistics in areas like sports, business, and relationships claiming we can change our mindset.
+Though many types of research support both theories on whether or not Mindset is changeable, this book is of great help, backed by lots of research and statistics in areas like sports, business, and relationships, claiming we can change our Mindset.

 Here are a few excerpts from the Book –